Giray18/power_bi_reporting_solution/README.md

 ## Power BI Task Solution;
 2 reports created based on requirements defined on PowerBI section of the task document.
-On first report named as Team Activities; Visualitions created to reflect below inquiries answers.
+**On first report:** Named as Team Activities; Visualitions created to reflect below inquiries answers.
-Weekday Slicer and Percent % Slicer bringing required data into visuals
+Weekday Slicer and Percent % Slicer bringing required data into tree map visuals.
+Additional, matrix view and card visuals put on report to give more detailed descriptive analysis of team performance.

 * What teams were in top 20% by number of daily taken calls 1) on weekdays and 2) on weekends?
 * What teams were in bottom 20% of total activities (emails, chats and calls), for all closed cases?

+*